 Klingon Honor Guard is a superb first-person shooter set in the Star Trek universe.
 Designed by MicroProse and released in 1998, KHG was definitely the first Star Trek computer game in a long while that broke the trend of mediocrity (including MicroProse's own very disappointing Star Trek: Generations).
 Based on acclaimed Unreal engine, KHG looks great, and captures the mood of ST:TNG almost perfectly.
 The only downside – at that time – was the hefty system requirements: at least a P266MMX, 64MB of RAM, and preferably a 3D accelerator.
 Given that these specs are below an average PC today, most gamers are in for quite a treat. |

 KHG casts you as a newly appointed member of the Klingon's Honor Guard: the Empire's most elite group of warriors and bodyguards to the Emperor.
 As the game begins, you learn of the assassination attempt on the Empire's Supreme Chancellor Gowron.
-Being new with no idea about what is going on, you are chosen to investigate the conspiracy and pays back the assassin - Klingon style.
+Being new with no idea about what is going on, you are chosen to investigate the conspiracy and pay the assassin back – Klingon style.

 Overall, KHG is an excellent FPS that does the coveted license the justice it deserves.
-It is very faithful to the spirit of the TV show, and will hook even non-TNG fan for hours on end.
+It is very faithful to the spirit of the TV show, and will hook even a non-TNG-fan for hours on end.
 Highly recommended for both TNG fans and FPS gamers in general.